charlesportoferreira/word2vec/docs/examples.md

 *google model

     python3 wordvector/main.py -i datasets/toydata -o google.vec -m models/google_model.bin -t google

 ### Generating a Weka compatible file

 One may want to run experiments with [Weka](https://www.cs.waikato.ac.nz/ml/weka/).
-In this case we have a flag that allow to convert the output file into a Weka compatible format
+In this case it is necessary to set a flag that allows to convert the output file into a Weka compatible format

  There is one parameter to add